mnot/redbot/CONTRIBUTING.md

 Finally, you can e-mail us at [red@redbot.org](mailto:red@redbot.org).

-## Writing Code for REDbot

-Code contributions are very welcome!
+## Making code contributions

 ### Understanding REDbot

-First, a quick overview of the repository contents.
+A quick overview of the repository contents:

 * `bin/` has the command-line and Web (CGI and standalone daemon) executables that are the glue between the outside world and REDbot
 * `redbot/` contains the redbot Python module: